groundxai/groundx-sdks/docs/document-understanding.md

 - [Upload a hosted file](https://documentation.groundx.ai/docs/ingest-remote-content)
 - [Upload a local file](https://documentation.groundx.ai/docs/ingest-local-content)

-The :api[Document_uploadRemote] and :api[Document_uploadLocal] endpoints return a response object indicating the status of the ingestion process.
+The :api[Document_ingestRemote] and :api[Document_ingestLocal] endpoints return a response object indicating the status of the ingestion process.

 For example: